Links to free videos, articles, websites, and PDFs to help volunteer soccer coaches

 It can be ok for young players to want to "hog the ball."
 It means they're gaining confidence.

 Passing (aka "sharing") can be taught as they get older.

 MYTH #1: Volunteer coaches have to be an "expert" to teach a dribbling move or technique.

-In fact, players will be glad you took it slow and showed them a dribbling move, slowly, step-by-step.
+FACT: Players will be glad you took it slow and showed them a dribbling move, step-by-step.

 MYTH #2: Players are too young (or too old) to learn a dribbling move.